Social cognitive theory: History

+In 2016, Bandura published his final book, Moral disengagement : How people do harm and live with themselves.
+In this book he used SCT to look at how people disengaged themselves from the harm they do.
+By using causes people see as worthy, they justify harmful actions.

+SCT has been applied across different fields of study including psychology, education, mass communications, and healthcare.

+The COVID-19 pandemic has brought challenges to many people in relations to global health and has prompted a reexamination of human behavior and social responses through social cognitive theory.
+The pandemic has changed numerous different facets of society, including the way people behave.
+Research applying social cognition theories may assist in explaining variance in these behaviors and inform the development of efficacious behavior change interventions to promote adherence.

 Current status

 Social Cognitive Theory originated in psychology, but based on an unofficial November 2013 Google Scholar search, only 2 percent of articles published on SCT are in the pure psychology field.
 About 20 percent of articles are from Education and 16 percent from Business.
 The majority of publications using SCT, 56 percent, come from the field of Applied Health Psychology.
 The majority of current research in Health Psychology focuses on testing SCT in behavioral change campaigns as opposed to expanding on the theory.
 Campaign topics include: increasing fruit and vegetable intake, increasing physical activity, HIV education, and breastfeeding.

 Born in 1925, Bandura spent his life influencing the world with expansions of SCT.
 His recent work, published May 2011, focuses on how SCT impacts areas of both health and population in relation to climate change.
 He proposes that these problems could be solved through television serial dramas that show models similar to viewers performing the desired behavior.
 On health, Bandura writes that currently there is little incentive for doctors to write prescriptions for healthy behavior, but he believes the cost of fixing health problems start to outweigh the benefits of being healthy.
 Bandura argues that we are on the cusp of moving from a disease model (focusing on people with problems) to a health model (focusing on people being healthy) and SCT is the theory that should be used to further a healthy society.
 Specifically on Population, Bandura states that population growth is a global crisis because of its correlation with depletion and degradation of our planet's resources.
 Bandura argues that SCT should be used to increase birth control use, reduce gender inequality through education, and to model environmental conservation to improve the state of the planet.